 - The value of your property

-- Your health (some lenders offer larger sums to those with certain health or lifestyle conditions)
+- Your health (some lenders offer larger sums to those with certain lifestyles or health conditions)

 - The amount of any outstanding mortgage or debt you have